openeduhub/metadata-analyzer-ui/README.md

 $ docker-compose up
 ```

-## Building And Running With Docker
+## Build And Run a Local Docker Image

 Build and start a Docker container, listening on port 3010:
 ```bash